 Another solution is to use a set of signatures using the bypass keyword to obtain a selective bypass.
 Suricata traffic ID defines flowbits that can be used in other signatures.
-For instance one could use onoalert; bypass; sid:1000000; rev:1;)
+For instance one could use alert any any -> any any (msg:"bypass Skype"; flowbits:isset,traffic/id/skype; noalert;